httpwg/wg-materials/ietf102/minutes.md

 One person indicated that they might implement

-One cache has implented, another has intent to implement
+One cache has implemented, another has intent to implement

 Patrick: Park this doc for an indeterminate period time